Marriage vows: Quaker

-Hindu Marriage Vows
+Hindu marriage vows

-The Saptapadi, meaning "seven steps," is the most crucial rite in a Hindu wedding where the couple takes seven circles around a sacred fire, with each round representing a vow for their life together.
+The Saptapadi, meaning "seven steps", is the most crucial rite in a Hindu wedding where the couple takes seven circles around a sacred fire, with each round representing a vow for their life together.
 This ceremony solidifies their commitment and is considered the completion of the marriage.

 These vows which may be spoken aloud are divided into seven (7) categories: